[Updated post from March 25, 2021]

-Too often, running a business can feel like a leaky container; Despite all the customers you pour in the top, that’s always a certain amount that keep running out the bottom.
+Running a business can often feel like a leaky container.
+No matter how many customers you pour in the top, that’s always a percentage that keeps running out the bottom.

-In most cases, customer churn is tied closely to customer satisfaction.
-So, if your customers are unhappy with the experience they’re having with your brand, your churn rate is likely to increase.
+Customer churn is tied closely to customer satisfaction.
+If your customers are unhappy with their experience, your churn rate is likely to increase.

 But by making the effort to understand the causes of customer churn, you’re on track to achieve lasting growth – and happier customers.

-In this post, we’re going to define customer churn and the ways that your business can combat it effectively at your ecommerce store.
+In this post, we’re going to define customer churn and how your business can combat it effectively with 5 actionable customer retention strategies.

-The simplest way to calculate customer churn is to choose a specific time period to measure and to divide the number of customers you’ve lost by the total number over that period.
+The simplest way to calculate customer churn is to choose a specific time period and divide the number of customers you’ve lost by the total number of customers over that period.

-Let’s say that you’re a subscription box company, and you want to calculate your churn rate for one subscription cycle (a month).
-This requires you to divide the number of subscribers you lost over that month with the number you had at the beginning.
+Let’s say that you’re a subscription box company and want to calculate your customer churn rate for one subscription cycle (a month).
+This requires you to divide the number of subscribers you lost over that month by the number you had at the beginning.